civo/status/content/issues/2023-07-10-NYC1-region-disruption.md

 ---

+2023-07-13 03:20 UTC

+The team will begin to start up customer workloads in the next 10 minutes.
+We will continue to provide updates as things progress.

+---

 2023-07-13 02:20 UTC

 The team is continuing to work as quickly as possible to make sure all components are operational.